 This means, the hexagonal grille, hawkeye headlamps, and imposing fog lamps stay, with a tad amount of tweaks to give the 2019 Forester a refreshed look.
 What’s new, though, are the new tail lamp shape and the redesigned wheels.

 As we mentioned earlier, the Philippine-bound 2019 Forester is powered by a 2.0L Boxer engine that’s found in the XV and Impreza.
-Not only that we didn’t get the 2.5L mill that North America has, but this engine also dropped the turbo that the fourth-generation model has.
-With that, its output is rated at 156 hp and 196 Nm torque, which are a lot less than before.
+Not only that we didn’t get the 2.5L mill that North America has, but this engine also dropped the turbo that the top-spec fourth-generation model has.
+With that, its output is rated at 156 hp and 196 Nm torque, which are greater than the current non-XT variants, but still a lot less than the turbo version.